tztechno/tz_atcoder_web/abc053a_gin2/difference.md

             output.innerHTML = this.value;
         };

-// to be transfered to main.go
+// this logic to be transfered to main.go

         document.getElementById('squareForm').addEventListener('submit', function (event) {
             event.preventDefault(); // Prevent default form submission